Long QT syndrome

 Long QT syndrome (LQTS) is a heart rhythm condition that can potentially cause fast, chaotic heartbeats.
 These rapid heartbeats might trigger a sudden fainting spell or seizure.
 In some cases, the heart can beat erratically for so long that it causes sudden death.

-You can be born with a genetic mutation that puts you at risk of long QT syndrome.
-In addition, certain medications and medical conditions might cause long QT syndrome.
+You can have a genetic mutation that puts you at risk of being born with congenital long QT syndrome.
+In addition, certain medications, imbalances of the body's salts and minerals (electrolyte abnormalities), and medical conditions might cause acquired long QT syndrome.

 Many people who have long QT syndrome don't have any signs or symptoms.
-You might be aware of your condition only from results of an electrocardiogram (ECG) done for an unrelated reason, because you have a family history of long QT syndrome or because of genetic testing results.
+You might be aware of your condition only because of:

-For people who do experience signs and symptoms of long QT syndrome, the most common long QT symptoms include:
+For people who do experience signs and symptoms of long QT syndrome, the most common include:

 Fainting.
 This is the most common sign of long QT syndrome.
 Long QT syndrome-triggered fainting spells (syncope) are caused by the heart temporarily beating in an erratic way.
 These fainting spells might happen when you're excited, angry, scared or during exercise.

-Fainting can occur without warning, such as losing consciousness after being startled by a ringing telephone.
-Unlike normal fainting spells that are preceded by warning signs such as lightheadedness, heart palpitations, irregular heartbeat, weakness and blurred vision, long QT syndrome-triggered fainting spells can occur with little to no warning.
+You may lose consciousness without warning, for instance from being startled by a ringing telephone.
+If you have a normal fainting spell, you usually will have a warning sign first, such as lightheadedness, heart palpitations, irregular heartbeat, weakness or blurred vision.
+However, a fainting spell from long QT syndrome can occur with little to no warning.

 - Seizures.
-If the heart continues to beat erratically, the brain becomes increasingly deprived of oxygen, which can cause seizures.
+If the heart continues to beat erratically, the brain will eventually not get enough oxygen, which can cause seizures.

 - Sudden death.
 Generally, the heart returns to its normal rhythm.
-If this doesn't happen spontaneously and paramedics don't arrive in time to convert the rhythm back to normal with an external defibrillator, sudden death will occur.
+If this doesn't happen by itself, or if an external defibrillator isn't used in time to convert the rhythm back to normal, sudden death will occur.

-Signs and symptoms of inherited long QT syndrome might start during the first weeks to months after birth, or as late as older age, or never at all.
+Signs and symptoms of inherited or congenital long QT syndrome might start as a fetus, during the first weeks to months after birth, as late as older age, or never at all.
 Most people who experience signs or symptoms from long QT syndrome have their first episode by age 40.

 Signs and symptoms of long QT syndrome might occur during sleep or arousal from sleep.